MMartinelli-hub/CRTP-ProdCons/README.md

 # Producer-Consumer with Dynamic Rate Adjustment
 ---

-A single producer - single consumer with production rate adjustment implementation in C using threads and semaphores.
+A single producer - single consumer with dynamic production rate adjustment implementation in C using threads and semaphores.

 An additional thread "actor" has been implemented to monitor the buffer, decide if it is underused, overused, or none, and adjust the production rate.